 The Danish maritime industry is famous for its green and sustainable products and its innovative technological solutions.
 The industry is dynamic and international, and it comprises a large number of skills within specialized businesses such as shipyards, maritime suppliers and consultants.
 Danish maritime manufacturers offer very environmentally and climate friendly solutions, and in many cases the products and solutions do not only meet with the applied legislation; often they are even a step ahead to be ready for future demands.
 It is important to have high standards in environmental and climate issues.
 However, it is also important that the rules and legislation that apply are the same for everyone, as the maritime industry is global and compete globally.
 Danish Maritime is aiming for high international standards – i.e. by participating as a delegate at IMO meetings.
 As the Trade Organisation for the Danish maritime industry establish connections between business, authorities and others at the highest levels.

-The Danish Shipowners’ Association was established in 1884.
-Since then it has been working as a collective point for the Danish shipping industry, and today it plays an important and active role in relation to the authorities and decision-makers nationally and internationally.
-The Association also has a permanent representation office in Bruxelles.
-Additionally, the Danish Shipowners’ Association is a member of and works with foreign shipowners’ associations in Europe and beyond.
-Apart from its members the Danish Shipowners’ Association serves the two other shipowners’ associations in Denmark: the Shipowners’ Association of 2010 and the Danish Car Ferry Association.
+Danish Shipping was established in 1884.
+Since then, it has been working as a collective point for the Danish shipping industry, and today it plays an important and active role in relation to the authorities and decision-makers nationally and internationally.
+The organisation also has a permanent representation office in Bruxelles.

 MARCOD is a national knowledge center that assists the Danish maritime service and equipment industry to convert new ideas into competitive products, services and business processes.